fgilio/testawebhook/readme.md

 # Test a Webhook
 Easily test any Webhook.

+\* This is at an alpha stage, the UI is not even there and every deploy purges all past stored endpoints and their requests.

 ## Instructions

 Just open https://testawebhook.com and you will be redirected to your own Webhook testing endpoint.